What Can You Do with a Degree in Biotechnology and Bioenterprise?

 Microbiologists prepare and conduct experiments; identify and classify microorganisms; identify, collect, and maintain cultures for experimentation; keep up-to-date on scientific literature regarding microorganisms; supervise laboratory technicians; prepare academic literature (e.g., peer-reviewed journal articles, poster projects, etc.) to illustrate their findings and recommendations; and examine the interactions between microorganisms and their environments.

-In addition to knowledge of laboratory procedures at a micro level, microbiologists must have communication, attention to detail, time-management, and problem-solving skills.
+In addition to knowledge of laboratory procedures at a micro level, microbiologists must have communication, attention to detail, time management, and problem-solving skills.
 In addition, microbiologists must be self-starters with the ability to persevere.

-According to PayScale (2021), the average yearly salary for a microbiologist is $39,976 with 374 individuals reporting and can fall between $31,000 and $59,000.
-The BLS data is more than double that figure, listing the median salary for microbiologists at $84,400 (BLS May 2020).
-In 2020, there were 20,200 microbiologists employed, and 600 new positions are expected to be added between 2019 and 2029.
+According to PayScale (2023), the average yearly salary for a microbiologist is $46,304, with 360 individuals reporting, and can fall between $34,000 and $65,000.
+The BLS data is nearly double that figure, listing the median salary for microbiologists at $79,260 (BLS May 2022).
+In 2023, there were 20,800 microbiologists employed, and 1,900 new positions are expected to be added between 2021 and 2031.

 Become a Quality Control Technician